Heating up: World leaders take center stage at climate talks

+2 of21 British Prime Minister Boris Johnson, right, greets Sao Tome and Principe President Carlos Vila Nova at the COP26 U.N.
+Climate Summit in Glasgow, Scotland, Monday, Nov.
+1, 2021.
+The U.N. climate summit in Glasgow gathers leaders from around the world, in Scotland's biggest city, to lay out their vision for addressing the common challenge of global warming.
+(Christopher Furlong/Pool via AP) Christopher Furlong/AP Show More Show Less 3 of21

-2 of11 People walk past a wall with a message on climate eduction at the COP26 U.N.
+4 of21 People walk past a wall with a message on climate eduction at the COP26 U.N.
 Climate Summit in Glasgow, Scotland, Sunday, Oct.
 31, 2021.
 The U.N. climate summit in Glasgow formally opens Sunday, a day before leaders from around the world gather in Scotland's biggest city to lay out their vision for addressing the common challenge of global warming.
-Alastair Grant/AP Show More Show Less 3 of11
+Alastair Grant/AP Show More Show Less

-8 of11 Britain's Prime Minister Boris Johnson arrives for the COP26 summit at the Scottish Event Campus (SEC) in Glasgow, Scotland Monday Nov.
+5 of21 Britain's Prime Minister Boris Johnson arrives for the COP26 summit at the Scottish Event Campus (SEC) in Glasgow, Scotland Monday Nov.
 1, 2021.
 The U.N. climate summit in Glasgow gathers leaders from around the world, in Scotland's biggest city, to lay out their vision for addressing the common challenge of global warming.
-(Phil Noble/Pool via AP) Phil Noble/AP Show More Show Less 9 of11
+(Phil Noble/Pool via AP) Phil Noble/AP Show More Show Less 6 of21

-10 of11 Britain's Prime Minister Boris Johnson arrives for the COP26 summit at the Scottish Event Campus (SEC) in Glasgow, Scotland Monday Nov.
+11 of21 British Prime Minister Boris Johnson greets Iceland Prime Minister Katrin Jakobsdottir, left, at the COP26 U.N.
+Climate Summit in Glasgow, Scotland, Monday, Nov.
 1, 2021.
 The U.N. climate summit in Glasgow gathers leaders from around the world, in Scotland's biggest city, to lay out their vision for addressing the common challenge of global warming.
-(Phil Noble/Pool via AP) Phil Noble/AP Show More Show Less
+(Christopher Furlong/Pool via AP) Christopher Furlong/AP Show More Show Less 12 of21

+13 of21 Oxfam 'Big Head' caricatures of world leaders Joe Biden, Boris Johnson and Angela Merkel, protest on the fringes of the COP26 U.N.
+Climate Summit in Glasgow, Scotland, Monday, Nov.
+1, 2021.
+The U.N. climate summit in Glasgow gathers leaders from around the world, in Scotland's biggest city, to lay out their vision for addressing the common challenge of global warming.
+Scott Heppell/AP Show More Show Less

+14 of21 Mauritius Prime Minister Pravind Kumar Jugnauth arrives for the COP26 summit at the Scottish Event Campus (SEC) in Glasgow, Scotland, Monday Nov.
+1, 2021.
+The U.N. climate summit in Glasgow gathers leaders from around the world, in Scotland's biggest city, to lay out their vision for addressing the common challenge of global warming.
+(Phil Noble/Pool via AP) Phil Noble/AP Show More Show Less 15 of21

+16 of21 Mayor of London Sadiq Khan, centre, poses with a delegation of mayors from the cities of Athens, Stockholm, North Dhaka, Phoenix, Los Angeles, Seattle, Paris, Freetown, Oslo, Rio de Janeiro and Barcelona beside a train at Euston Station in London, taking them to the COP26 U.N.
+Climate Summit in Glasgow from Euston Station in London, Monday, Nov.
+1, 2021.
+A formal opening of the summit yesterday kicked off two weeks of intense diplomatic negotiations by almost 200 countries aimed at slowing intensifying global warming and adapting to the climate damage already underway.
+David Cliff/AP Show More Show Less

+17 of21 Jamaica's Prime Minister Andrew Holness arrives for the COP26 summit at the Scottish Event Campus (SEC) in Glasgow, Scotland, Monday Nov.
+1, 2021.
+The U.N. climate summit in Glasgow gathers leaders from around the world, in Scotland's biggest city, to lay out their vision for addressing the common challenge of global warming.
+(Phil Noble/Pool via AP) Phil Noble/AP Show More Show Less 18 of21

+19 of21 A protester from PETA gatecrashes a protest of the Oxfam 'Big Head' caricatures featuring world leaders on the fringes of the COP26 U.N.
+Climate Summit in Glasgow, Scotland, Monday, Nov.
+1, 2021.
+The U.N. climate summit in Glasgow gathers leaders from around the world, in Scotland's biggest city, to lay out their vision for addressing the common challenge of global warming.
+Scott Heppell/AP Show More Show Less

+20 of21 An installation of the globe at the COP26 U.N.
+Climate Summit in Glasgow, Scotland, Monday, Nov.
+1, 2021.
+The U.N. climate summit in Glasgow gathers leaders from around the world, in Scotland's biggest city, to lay out their vision for addressing the common challenge of global warming.
+Alberto Pezzali/AP Show More Show Less

 GLASGOW, Scotland (AP) — It’s time for more than 130 world leaders to feel the heat.